-ABS Disclaimer
+ABS information

-The Nagoya Protocol on access to genetic resources and the equitable sharing of benefits arising from their use
+How to navigate the Nagoya Protocol to the UN Convention on Biological Diversity on access to genetic resources and the equitable sharing of benefits arising from their use

 The Nagoya Protocol is implemented in the European Union by Regulation (EU) No. 511/2014 which came into force on the 12th October 2014.
+The EU is responsible for ABS compliance of users of genetic resources on its territory regardless of the origin of the bioresource.

-The EMBRC infrastructure is implementing a plan to ensure that all component biological resource centres comply with national and European legislation relating to Access and Benefit Sharing (ABS), as well as developing tools and resources to help users to undertake the due diligence required under ABS rules.
+The EMBRC infrastructure is implementing a plan to ensure that all component biological resource centres comply with national and European legislations relating to ABS, as well as developing tools and resources to help its users to undertake the due diligence required under ABS.
+2 guides have been issued in that respect: a guide to its operators and collections and biobanks, a guide to its users.

 A central principle of ABS legislation is that it is the responsibility of users (not providers) of biological resources to prove that the resources they are using are compliant with ABS rules in both the country where the resources are used and the country of origin of the resource.
 In order to help users to fulfil this obligation, all EMBRC biological resource providers are required to provide a defined set of information on the provenance of resources (country of origin, collection site, collector, collection date, description, etc.) via a "resource passport".
+See the Seek, Keep and Transfer guide for more information.

 EMBRC is also aiming to provide an indication of the ABS status of strains/samples held in collections by checking for each resource: (1) whether any national ABS (or ABS-like) legislation that requires users to make a declaration or request an authorization is in force in the country of origin of the resource, and if so (2) whether these conditions are applied only since the date of entry into application of the national legislation or whether they are applied retroactively irrespective of the date of sampling.
-In response to the question "Are users allowed to use this biological resource without applying for formal ABS authorization", the colour coded ABS status indicator on this site provides our assessment of whether:
+In response to the question "Are users allowed to use this biological resource without applying for ABS permit", the colour coded ABS status indicator on this site provides our assessment of whether:

 - the answer is "yes" (= green light ) because either: